 Boston Legal had a plotline that involved a mother sleeping with her son.

-A second series episode of Angel features a woman who was sexually abused by her father
+A second series episode features a woman who was sexually abused by her father

 Cordelia, albeit Cordelia possessed by Jasmine, and Connor are also essentially this trope in season 4, since Cordelia acted as a surrogate mother to Connor as a baby in season 3.